martinra/facileLLM.nvim/README.md

 ### `input_context`

-Include the provided input as an instruction into the session conversation.
+Include the provided input as context into the session conversation.

 Bound by default to `<C-k>`.
 Only available in the input buffer.
 Consider using `<C-o><C-k>` when in insert mode.

+### `input_example`

+Include the provided input as an example into the session conversation.

+Bound by default to `<C-e>`.
+Only available in the input buffer.
+Consider using `<C-o><C-e>` when in insert mode.

 ### `requery`